miriammazzeo95/Bestalumninetwork-NewUser_creation/README.md

 # NewUser_creation
 The scripts registers new members' data in the Admin Directory weather a new user fill the 'Become a member of BAN' form.

-This script is a BETA version used for testing and correcting bugs of the code in production.
-It is embedded within a spreadsheet and connected triggered by filling a form.
+This script is a BETA version used for testing and correcting bugs in the code in production.
+It is embedded within a spreadsheet and triggered by filling a form.
 For easier testing an UNITTEST function has been implemented and a simplified form as well.

 #SPREADSHEET: https://docs.google.com/spreadsheets/d/1yFZGMtlNRdiBq-RB3HjGA8BZfvj5bb9YhtcnJ_H5gbg/edit#gid=187297085